 On May 13, 2015, Silicon Valley Bank exercised the Series A Warrant and the Series B Warrant pursuant to the cashless exercise feature of the warrants.
-In connection with the exercise of the Series A Warrant under the 2013 Term Loan, the Company issued 21,281 shares of Common Stock.
-Warrants to purchase 5,991 shares of Common Stock were cancelled as payment for the aggregate exercise price of the Series A Warrant.
-In connection with the exercise of the Series B Warrant under the 2014 Term Loan, the Company issued 11,157 shares of Common Stock.
-Warrants to purchase 3,994 shares of Common Stock were cancelled as payment for the aggregate exercise price of the series price of the Series B Warrant.
+In connection with the exercise of the Series A Warrant under the 2013 Term Loan, the Company issued 21,281 shares of common stock to Silicon Valley Bank.
+Warrants to purchase 5,991 shares of common stock were cancelled as payment for the aggregate exercise price of the Series A Warrant to Silicon Valley Bank.
+In connection with the exercise of the Series B Warrant under the 2014 Term Loan, the Company issued 11,157 shares of common stock.
+Warrants to purchase 3,994 shares of common stock were cancelled as payment for the aggregate exercise price of the Series B Warrant.

-6. Stock Awards
+7. Stock Awards